-How to sign your Wills when you are in quarantine
+How to sign your Wills in isolation and lockdown

-Due to the Coronavirus, best practice is to not be with strangers or non-family members.
-However, a Will is only witnessed by strangers or persons that are not related to you.
-During periods of ‘lockdown’ in your community when you cannot leave your home the only witnesses maybe your next-door neighbours.
+Due to the Coronavirus, best practice is to avoid strangers and non-family members.
+However, a Will is only witnessed by strangers and persons unrelated to you.
+During ‘lockdowns’ you cannot leave your home.
+The only witnesses may be your next-door neighbours.

 - Find two people that are: over 18 years of age and of sound mind.
-The witnesses cannot be related to you or have any chance of being related to you (e.g. it can’t be your son’s girlfriend because your son could marry that person and then you would be related to the witness).
-The witnesses cannot be persons that are likely to get anything under the Will.
+The witnesses are not related to you.
+They have no chance of ever being related to you (e.g. it is not your son’s girlfriend.
+This is because your son may marry that person.
+And then you are related to the witness).
+The witnesses cannot get anything under the Will.
 The best witnesses are ‘strangers’ or the ‘next-door neighbours’.

 - All beneficiaries such as your children move to another part of your home.